 Taking harsh and divisive politics out of the State Board of Education should be a priority because Texans expect better.

-Kerner will be a strong advocate on the Board, leading by example and putting Texas school children first.
+Kerner will be a strong advocate on the Board, leading by example and putting Texas students first.

 The SBOE oversees the Permanent School Fund.
 A recent Houston Chronicle report showed widespread mismanagement.